ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

 - _Nasal assimilation:_ With stems ending in "m" (e.g. VAI stems "minongwaam"), the "m" changes to "n" when the suffix complex starts with "z" (negation), "g" (3SgProx in the conjunct), or "d" (inclusive simple imperative)

-- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban" (the special character V assimilates to the stem-final vowel).
+- _ShortV-lengthening:_ Stem-final short vowels are lengthened in front of the preterit morpheme "-ban"

 - *aw-to-aa:* For stems that end in "aw", the "aw" goes to "aa" when the suffix complex starts with "g" or "k".